 Electric scooters are an increasingly popular way to travel through town, especially for commuters who do not have their own cars or trucks.
 Electric scooters are also ideal for people who do not have to travel far, prefer using a scooter as their method of transportation, or have physical disabilities.

 However, there may be situations when someone who uses an electric scooter as their primary means of transportation may need to travel outside of their immediate area.
 Public transportation services offer assistance when these situations occur.

-Many cities and towns offer public transportation such as taxi, bus, and train services.
-A train service, such as an electric railway or subway system, may be the most effective way to travel across a large metropolitan area.
-For example if a person needs to travel to a place of employment, visit a doctor, or go to an airport.
+Many cities and towns offer public transportation such as taxis, buses, and train services.
+A train service, such as an electric railway or subway system, maybe the most effective way to travel across a large metropolitan area.
+For example, if a person needs to travel to a place of employment, visit a doctor, or go to an airport.

-However, a person who uses this service will most likely need to travel to a station to board the train, and then travel to their destination once the reach the station located within its closest proximity.
+However, a person who uses this service will most likely need to travel to a station to board the train and then travel to their destination once they reach the station located within its closest proximity.
 Yet, one question comes into play for a person who will use an electric scooter to travel to and from the train station.
 Are electric scooters allowed on trains?

 Many transit systems do allow electric scooters on their trains as long as they do not interfere with the safety or personal space of other passengers.
 Metra, a commuter railroad system located in Chicago, IL., states, foldable electric scooters are always allowed on their trains.
 Metra says that its diesel railcars can hold up to five scooters and its electric cars can hold two scooters.
 As long as the electric scooter does not exceed 70 inches, it can be permitted on the Metrarail trains.

 Dallas Area Rapid Transit says on their website, that bikes and scooters must not interfere with passengers who use wheelchairs and strollers, since larger scooters will need to share space provided for people who use these devices.